You want the best vacuum cleaner. We can help.

 Power supply: : Cordless, battery | Weight: : 5.9 lbs / 2.6 kg | Bin size: : 0.75L | Run time: : Up to 60 minutes

 Dyson's newest cordless vacuum cleaner is so good, the company is no longer producing new corded vacuums.
 That's how confident Dyson is that the Cyclone V10 and the vacs that follow will meet all your cleaning needs.

 Simply put, the Cyclone V10 is the best vacuum Dyson has ever made.
-Dyson has redefined its cyclone technology to produce more suction power than ever; the new V10 digital motor is 20% more powerful than the previous V8, and, we can assure, it sucks a lot (we mean that as a compliment).
+Dyson has redefined its cyclone technology to produce more suction power than ever; the new V10 digital motor is 20% more powerful than the previous V8, and, we can assure you, it definitely sucks a lot (in a positive sense).